Benefits of moving your business applications to the cloud

 By moving applications to the cloud, there is no longer the need to buy, store and maintain hardware, such as on-premise servers and data storage facilities, which means charities can save money.
 Cloud services take care of these requirements and bring natural economies of scale, as server infrastructure is shared with other organisations.
 Energy costs will be reduced as cloud applications use less electricity which as a result is better for the environment.
 Plus, workforces can be streamlined as IT department operations can be efficiently improved by deploying staff to other areas.

 4. Business continuity and disaster recovery

 Another great benefit of using cloud technology is business continuity and recovery during a disruption.
 Recent studies show that organisations experience up to four major disruptions annually.
-If a disruption prevents businesses from meeting customer needs or brings them out of compliance with government regulations, the impact on the business can be significant and far-reaching.
+If a disruption prevents charities from delivering their missions or brings them out of compliance with government regulations, the impact on the charities can be significant and far-reaching.
 Cloud technology erases this risk.

 Microsoft has solutions in place to safeguard data and applications.
-These solutions include Microsoft Azure Site Recovery (ASR) and Microsoft Azure Backup which allow businesses to recover from disruptions in minutes, with minimal data loss.
-With cloud technology, your employees can also keep working from anywhere, minimising the effect on productivity.
+These solutions include Microsoft Azure Site Recovery (ASR) and Microsoft Azure Backup which allow organisations to recover from disruptions in minutes, with minimal data loss.
+With cloud technology, your employees and volunteers can also keep working from anywhere, minimising the effect on productivity.

 6. Cloud services